 There are three ways to include CSS to a web page:

 Inline: CSS is applied directly to the HTML elements by use of the style attribute.

-headelement of the web page by placing the CSS code in a style element.
+Embedded: CSS is added within the head element of the web page by placing the CSS code in a style element.

 Inline styles have more disadvantages than advantages.
 Inline styles are useful for small numbers of style definitions and they have the ability to override other style specifications.
 The disadvantages are they don’t separate the style from the content, styles can’t be controlled from one place, and it is hard to create more complex styles.